 Highly Erodible Land (HEL) contains soils that have been determined by the USDA Natural Resources Conservation Service to be highly erodible.
 The HEL determination uses a formula involving the properties previously described, to determine the Soil Erodibility Index.
 Soils that have a Soil Erodibility Index above a certain value are considered highly erodible or potentially highly erodible.
-Soils on this site are considered Highly Erodible Land (HEL) or Potentially Highly Erodible Land (PHEL) by the NRCS.
+Soils on this site are considered Potentially Highly Erodible Land (PHEL) by the NRCS.